KapishDev/Leetcode-Top-Interview-150/README.md

 # 🚀 LeetCode - Top Interview 150

-These are my personal solutions to the LeetCode Top Interview 150 problems, solved for fun and learning in the original king of programming languages — # C.
+These are my personal solutions to the LeetCode Top Interview 150 problems, solved for fun and learning in the original king of programming languages — **C**.

 ---